Truck Driver Registration

 • Truck drivers must register with the Federal Motor Carrier Safety Administration (FMCSA).

-• Once registered, your trucking company will be assigned a unique USDOT number that you must display on all trucks in accordance with federal regulations.
+• Once registered, your trucking company will be assigned a unique USDOT number that you must display on all trucks by federal regulations.

-• If you are an owner-operator or independent trucker, you may also need to fill out additional forms such as an interstate commerce commission form or an application for operating authority.
+• Suppose you are an owner-operator or independent trucker.
+In that case, you may also need to fill out additional forms, such as an Interstate Commerce Commission form or an application for operating authority.

-• You will also need to provide proof of financial responsibility and pass any required drug tests or background checks.
+• You must also provide proof of financial responsibility and pass any required drug tests or background checks.

-• You should check in periodically with the FMCSA to make sure your registration is up-to-date.
+• You should check in periodically with the FMCSA to ensure your registration is up-to-date.